-The PMP is the next level of the CAPM certification.
+The PMP is the next level of the CAPM certification in top project management terms.
 Project managers can take it with three years of working experience.
 Besides being a highlight on the resume, a PMP certification also lets clients know the bearers know their stuff!

 Project portfolio management is something managers can use to analyze a company’s objectives, from large to small.
 From there, managers can assess the project’s scope and impact to ensure it stays relevant to the company’s larger goals.

 14. Risk Management

 Every business venture comes with risks.
 A risk management plan can help identify these risks and outline the ways to respond to them in case they do occur.
 So if they were to occur, the damages they do either to the project or the company won’t be high.